 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-An eclipse in which the part of the surface of a celestial object is obscured.
+An eclipse in which only part of the surface of a celestial object is obscured.
 See more at eclipse.